 - Eat six small, healthful meals a day to keep satisfied and on track.

 - Eat that first meal within 30 minutes of waking up to jumpstart your metabolism.
 One thing you can try is to consume a green juice powder first thing in the morning.

 - Move your body for ten minutes or longer first thing in the morning.
 A brisk dog walk or ten minutes of an exercise video is a perfect way to increase your metabolism.
-Basically, any type of walking plan can have a positive impact on your health.
+Here is a list of 11-morning workout routines you can try from the comfort of your home.

 - Work out for a total of an hour a day, five days a week.
 If you can break that up into two workouts, you will benefit even more (since you will create two spikes in metabolism that day.)

-- Drink a glass of water before each meal.
-(Here are 3 of the best water filter pitchers to help you do this.)
+- Drink a glass of water in the morning and before each meal.
+Here are 3 of the best water filter pitchers to help you do this.

 - Fill your plate with vegetables and lean meat; use fat, grains, starch and sugary foods as condiments.